- How can I submit data to my surveys?

 - Do I need to allow mock locations to use an external GNSS receiver with Survey123?

-Once a survey is published, you can share it with one or more groups in your ArcGIS organization.
-At that moment, your survey will be available to users, who can submit data through the Survey123 field app.
-Surveys created on the web can be accessed directly over the browser from your desktop or mobile device, making it easy for people to capture data right away.
+Once a survey is published, you can share it with one or more groups in your ArcGIS organization or make it public.
+At that moment, your survey will be available to users, who can submit data directly from the web or through the Survey123 field app.
+Surveys created on the web can be accessed in a browser from your desktop or mobile device, making it easy for people to capture data right away.
 Surveys created on the web or in Survey123 Connect can also be downloaded to your desktop or mobile device and used in the Survey123 field app.
-The Survey123 field app is a more robust approach to data capture, supporting online and offline workflows as well as very large surveys.

-On iOS, when the app is launched for the first time after installing, you will be asked if you want to capture location only when the app is on, always, or never.
+On iOS, when the app is launched for the first time after installing, you will be asked if you want to capture location Never, Ask Next Time, or While using the App.
 This can be changed later in your device's settings, by browsing to Settings > Privacy > Location Settings > Survey123.

 On Android, when the app is launched for the first time after installing, you will be asked if you want to allow access to the device's location.
 This can be changed later in your device's settings, by browsing to Settings > Apps > Survey123 > Permissions (or similar depending on the Android device).
 On Android, when you run the app in the background, a notification that the app may be using your current location appears; however, your location will only be captured according to the behavior chosen in the location settings within the app.
 The default behavior is to only capture the location as needed by a survey, meaning that no location is captured when the app is in the background.